drewfish/ios-twitter1/README.md

 ## Attributions

-* Retweet by Simple Icons from The Noun Project
+* Retweet by im icons from The Noun Project
+* Star by Edward Boatman from The Noun Project